playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 </div>
 ```

 While this will display the contents, and you may be able to use CSS to add styling to make this look like a list, the browser has no way of knowing that this is a list.
-This is reflected in how screen-readers read that HTML output.
+This is reflected in how screen readers read that HTML output.

 <video src="./div.mp4" width="100%" height="auto" preload="auto" title="Voiceover reading of the content above"  controls></video>